Parking & Pricing Information

 Purchasing a permit is the first step, it must be attached to your vehicle in the proper location for it to be valid.

-We offer pro-rated General Parking Permits. (each semester after fall drops in price)
+We offer pro-rated General Parking Permits. (each semester after Fall Semester drops in price)

-These permits will be available for purchase around the end of July 2016
+These permits are now available for purchase at the Student Account.

 - Replacement Permit: - $5.00